Machine Learning & AI

 How we work

-Step 1: read the assignment rubric and identify the autograder (OK, Gradescope, doctest, pytest, or a course-specific runner like the DATA 100 grader).
+Step 1: read the grading rubric and identify the autograder format (pytest suite, doctest blocks, a Jupyter notebook checked to 4 decimal places, or the course autograder).
 Step 2: sketch the data flow on paper for any pipeline assignment; sketch the function signatures for any algorithm assignment.
-Step 3: write code with type hints on every public function (PEP 484), Google-style docstrings, and PEP 8 formatting enforced by ruff or black.
+Step 3: write code with type hints on every public function (PEP 484), Google-style docstrings, and formatting enforced by ruff.

-Step 4: write pytest cases with parametrize covering empty input, single element, duplicate values, and adversarial inputs.
+Step 4: write pytest cases with parametrize covering empty input, single element, duplicate values, and adversarial inputs, adding Hypothesis property tests where edge cases are hard to enumerate by hand.
 Step 5: for data science work, structure the notebook with clear markdown headers, labeled axes on every plot, reproducible seeds, and clean cell organization.
-Step 6: run the staff autograder format locally before delivery and confirm zero failures.
+Step 6: run the autograder format locally and confirm zero failures before delivery.

 What you receive

-Every Python delivery ships with the .py source files in the directory layout your course expects, pytest fixtures matching the autograder format (OK tests for Berkeley CS61A and similar, doctest blocks for MIT 6.0001 and intro courses, Gradescope JSON for Data Science I labs and Algorithms courses, CodeGrade or institution-local runners elsewhere), a SOLUTION.md with the design rationale and complexity analysis per function, and a CHECKLIST.md mapping each rubric item to where it is satisfied.
-For Jupyter notebooks, the bundle adds a .ipynb with all outputs cleared, a requirements.txt with pinned versions, and a 5-bullet oral-defense brief covering the 3 most likely TA questions about your modeling choices.
+Every Python delivery ships with the .py source files in the directory layout your course expects, pytest fixtures matching the autograder format (parametrized test cases, doctest blocks for intro coursework, or a notebook checked to a numeric tolerance for data science labs), a SOLUTION.md with the design rationale and complexity analysis per function, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+For Jupyter notebook assignments, the bundle adds a .ipynb with all outputs cleared, a requirements.txt with pinned versions, and a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your modeling choices.

 Advanced Topics